monkybrain/hacks/pseudoscript/dictionaries/README.md

 * Cast spells!
 * Make sure you can say it first
 * Functions as verbs
+* the JavaScript family is well suited for this project since it accepts UTF-8 source code (like Swedish å, ä, ö)

 ### Natural language ###
 ```